LUNA - SB-421a-006

 Purpose of this Study

-If you join this study, you will go to the study clinic at least ten times over about twenty seven months.
-Most visits will last two days, but some visits may take three days if needed.
-You will be placed by chance into one of two groups.
+If you take part in this study, you will visit the clinic at least ten times over about twenty seven months.
+Most visits will last two days, but some may take three days if needed.
+You will be placed into one of two groups by chance.
 One group will receive the study medicine, and the other group will receive a sham injection, which looks like a real injection but has no medicine.

 Who Can Participate?